imrafaelmerino/vertx-effect/docs/README.md

 ## <a name="introduction"><a/> Introduction

 **Functional Programming is all about working with pure functions and values**.
 That's all.
 FP shines dealing with effects.
-An effect or an effectful computation is something you can't call twice, unless you intended to:
+That's all.
+FP shines dealing with effects.
+An effect is something you can't call twice unless you intended to:

 ```java